singhwarrior/Event-Based-Application-Implementing-Back-Pressure/README.md

 ### Ticker Actor

 This is the actor which uses Kafka High Level Consumer API.
-It uses **createKafkaConsumer** functiom in following code snnipet.
+It uses **createKafkaConsumer** function as shown in following code snnipet.
 Here the important point to be noted is, consumer group is required here.

 ```scala
 object KafkaUtil {